Best-of Guides London

 ££££ · Basque

 The northern Basque region of Spain provides the inspiration for Lurra, where the chefs showcase the authentic skill of cooking over wood and charcoal to great effect.
 Prized produce liked whole turbot and presa Ibérica is sold by weight, and – as is the tradition of the region – the beef is sourced from retired dairy cows.
 When the weather allows, request a table on the delightful courtyard terrace, and don’t forget to bring your sweet tooth for the delicious Basque cheesecake.
-Their sister restaurant, Donostia, is just over the road.
+The same people are behind fellow Basque restaurants Donostia and Ibai.

 Extend your London visit and book a stay at The Prince Akatoki with The MICHELIN Guide →